Kaylie Rodriguez , RPsych Registered Psychologist

 Kaylie completed her Clinical Certification in Hypnotherapy in 2014.
 Hypnotherapy is a powerful tool that helps to align the conscious and subconscious minds so they work collaboratively to achieve a goal.
 Kaylie uses hypnotherapy as a compliment to the recovery process in areas such as depression, anxiety, stress management, tobacco cessation, and pain management.

-Joining the team in August 2013, Kaylie is a group therapy co-facilitator at HUM and participates in the Saturday Mixed Recovery Group and Tuesday Women’s Group, as well as does individual sessions with clients on Tuesdays and Saturdays and participates in our Intensive Outpatient Program.
+Joining the team in August 2013, Kaylie is a group therapy co-facilitator at HUM and participates in the Saturday Mixed Recovery Group and Tuesday Women’s Group, as well as does individual sessions with clients on Tuesdays, Thursdays, and Saturdays and participates in our Intensive Outpatient Program.

 Mike Davies , RSW, BSW, MSW, CCAC Associate

 Mike has held practicum placements, internships, and staff positions at the Aspen Family Matters Society, the Calgary Alpha House Society, Alberta Health Services – Adult Addiction Services, Alberta Health Services – Calgary Eating Disorder Program, the Sunrise Healing Lodge Society (formerly Sunrise Native Addiction Services Society), and the Calgary Counselling Centre, the Foundation for Addiction and Mental Health, and Calgary Recovery Day.

 Dr. Janette Hurley , MD, CCFP Physician, Integrative Medicine